micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [fresh flowers]  Recently picked or purchased flowers that are still vibrant, colorful, and fragrant, often used to symbolize love, affection, or appreciation.
 #### [Return to Q Index](#section1)

-## <a name="question12"></a>Q12:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip".
-Storys
+## <a name="question12"></a>Q12:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip". story-style

 #### A12:
    Opting to [order in], John [mulled over] various [take-out menus], knowing that choosing the right meal would [be a crapshoot].
 [With respect to] the [late fees] he'd been charged at the local rental store, he sarcastically thought, "At least they won't [charge late fees] if I forget to [sign a slip] for my food."